LSWR H16 class: LSWR and Southern Railway

 When originally built they were numbered 516–520.

-On passing to the Southern Railway, they had their LSWR numbers prefixed with an ‘E’.
-The locomotives lost the prefix between 1931–32.
+On passing to the Southern Railway, they had their LSWR numbers prefixed with an 'E'.
+The locomotives lost the prefix between 1931 and 1932.
+Under the new locomotive classification system for constituent companies of the SR, they were classified as G6/7/1 1/4 for Goods, Grade (hauling power), Power and Range (route availability).
 The Southern Railway painted the H16 class in passenger green paint, rather than goods engine black.

 Post-1948 (nationalisation)

 All five engines were passed to British Railways, who renumbered them 30516–30520.
-All were withdrawn in 1962, and scrapped.
+All were withdrawn and scrapped in 1962.